c19witness/uk-covid19-inquiry/2023-11-01_module-2/2_Professor_David_Halpern.rst

 **Professor David Halpern**: Yes.
 When we'd originally built the Behavioural Insights Team, we also built it on the back of what had been the strategy unit.
 In order to affect someone's behaviour, you need to figure out what is going on, what's the cause of the behaviour, but also, in the case of Covid, what's the transmission mechanism?
 So how is it being spread, if it's on hands or if you're coughing?

-So it leads to quite practical questions around what exactly is going on in order to be able to answer it and, of course, this ranges from every aspect from first line of defence when you've only got public health issues like, you know, washing hands through to when you move into you want people to take a test.
+So it leads to quite practical questions around what exactly is going on in order to be able to answer it and, of course, this ranges from every aspect from first line of defence when you've only got public health issues like, you know, :outline:`washing hands` through to when you move into you want people to take a test.
 Well, will they turn up, you know?
 Will they stay at home if you ask them?
 And even when you have a vaccine later on, a vaccine, of course, is not a vaccination until someone physically turns up and says, "Yes, you can stick it in my arm".

 **Counsel Inquiry**: So pausing there, because there's a huge amount of work that you did --